AdobeDocs/campaign-classic.en/help/delivery/using/improve-reputation.md

 # Improving your reputation{#improve-reputation}

 To avoid exhausting your recipients, delete duplicate email addresses from your target.
 This step protects your sending reputation and ensures good quarantine management.
-Adobe Campaign offers the necessary tools to implement these recommendations and avoid the risk of being added to a block list by the ISP.
+Adobe Campaign offers the necessary tools to implement these recommendations and avoid the risk of being denylisted by the ISP.

 To avoid duplicates as much as possible, the following actions must be carried out: